Arlington Aerials

 Picture

-Lorrie Robson - Lead Coach Level 3/Xcel Silver, Co-Lead Coach Dynamites
+Lorrie Robson - Lead Coach Level 3/Xcel Silver

 Lorrie took dance/gymnastics classes for 12 years.
 She began teaching at a young age at the local YMCA.
 She has taught at multiple dance/gymnastics studios over her 40-year career.
 She has been an award-winning choreographer and has coached a high school dance team as well.
 Lorrie began working for Arlington County in 2009.
 In addition to coaching, she has taught all levels of recreation classes, worked birthday parties and parent night out events, and coached summer camp.
 In 2017, Lorrie took a full-time role as a Lead Instructor/Recreation Program Coordinator and in 2023, became a Lead Instructor for the Teams program.
 Lorrie has enjoyed coaching the entry level gymnastics teams as she feels her strength is in setting a strong foundation for gymnasts to build upon.
 She has coached Pre-Team and Levels 3, 4, 5, and 6, and has worked with Xcel Silver and Gold.
 Lorrie is USA Gymnastics Safety certified, CPR/first aid certified, and Safe Sport certified, and continues her education by attending USA Gymnastics events.
 She is also certified in Pilates MAT/Reformer, TRX, Barre and Zumba.
 Lorrie has always been active, which led her to her chosen career.
 Outside of the gym, she enjoys spending time with her family, hiking, biking and just being outdoors (especially on a beach).